richarddmorey/tweetRcode/README.md

 1. In RStudio, open a new text document (File -> New file -> Text file).
 2. Type your tweet storm.
 A single tweet is fine too; you can just post a single tweet from R.
 3. Highlight the entire text.
 4. Open the Addins menu from the top of the RStudio window, and click "Get a blog" under "tweetRcode".
-If you've set up authentication correctly, the tweet should post automatically (check twitter).
+If you've set up authentication correctly, the tweet should post automatically.

 "Get a blog (configurable)" lets you edit the text and post it as a reply, if you like.
-The simple interface just splits and tweets.
+It will also allow you to add an image from your active R plotting devices.

 ## Tweeting some R code